+We can obtain the OpenIDAuthenticationToken from the SecurityContextHolder.
 The OpenIDAttribute contains the attribute type and the retrieved value (or values in the case of multi-valued attributes).
-We'll see more about how the SecurityContextHolder class is used when we look at core Spring Security components in the technical overview chapter.
-Multiple attribute exchange configurations are also be supported, if you wish to use multiple identity providers.
 You can supply multiple attribute-exchange elements, using an identifier-matcher attribute on each.
 This contains a regular expression which will be matched against the OpenID identifier supplied by the user.
-See the OpenID sample application in the codebase for an example configuration, providing different attribute lists for the Google, Yahoo and MyOpenID providers.
+See the OpenID sample application in the codebase for an example

-10.15 Anonymous Authentication
+10.14.
+Anonymous Authentication